jvcasillas/glide_affiliation/README.md

     \[la.ka.**pai̯s**.to\] instead of \[la.ka.'**pjai̯s**.to\]), but the
     post-vocalic glide was also dropped occasionally.

-Figure 1 plots the proportion of responses accross all data (collapsing across the pre-vocalic glide and onset).
+Figure 1 plots the proportion of responses across all data (collapsing across the pre-vocalic glide and onset).
 We observe that tripthongs were produced in approximately 45% of the targets.
 A production containing a hiatus made up roughly 30% of the data, followed by a simplification of